Article Badge Image

 Wealthfront is a robo-advisor designed to deliver a mobile-centric experience for beginner investors.

-You can do your investing from anywhere just by using the Wealthfront app.
+You can invest from anywhere just by using the Wealthfront app.

-Wealthfront’s robo-advisor leverages Modern Portfolio Theory to invest your money in stocks, bonds, real estate, and exchange-traded funds to help you reach your financial goals.
+Wealthfront's platform leverages Modern Portfolio Theory to invest your money in stocks, bonds, real estate, and exchange-traded funds to help you reach your financial goals.

 To provide further assistance to people who are just beginning to invest, Wealthfront launched a product called Path.

-Path is a mobile financial planning tool that can help you visualize all of your financial accounts, your spending habits, and how the decisions that you make impact your financial present and future.
+Path is a mobile financial planning tool that can help you visualize your financial accounts, spending habits, and how your decisions impact your present and future financial situation.

-You can explore what-if scenarios, or simply check Path to see if you’re on the right path.
+You can explore what-if scenarios or check Path to see if you're on the right path.

 Mobile apps are available on iOS and Android devices.